Container Drift Policy

 - No container action: Do not change the container behavior; send a notification according to Notification Channel settings.

 - Kill: Kills one or more running containers immediately.
+This is recommended to make an attack harder for the attacker.

 - Stop: Allows a graceful shutdown (10-seconds) before killing the container.
+This is recommended if stopping an attacker is your priority.
+However, this might affect services that rely on the container.

 - Pause: Suspends all processes in the specified containers.